Australian National CJD Registry

 Dr Christiane Stehmann – ANCJDR coordinator

-Ms Shannon Sarros – Assistant Quality Manager
+Ms Shannon Sarros – Quality Manager

 Research and postdoctoral fellows